-The iOS 10.1 update brings key bug fixes but it also brings problems.
-Here, we take a look at what iPhone, iPad and iPod touch owners need to know about iOS 10.1 problems as we push away from the upgrade’s release.
+Apple’s iOS 10.1.1 update brings key bug fixes but it also brings problems.
+Here, we take a look at what iPhone, iPad and iPod touch owners need to know about iOS 10.1.1 problems as we push away from its release date.

-iOS updates, particularly large updates like iOS 10.1, always bring problems.
-And many iOS 10.1 users are running into trouble.
+iOS updates, even small bug fix updates like iOS 10.1.1, always bring problems with them.
+And many iOS 10.1.1 users are running into trouble.

 Today we want to touch on the current state of iOS 10 problems for iPhone, iPad and iPod touch and provide you with the most important information you need to know ahead Apple’s next iOS 10 update.